htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     not case-sensitive.
 There is no default value.

 :macro-def:`JOB_TRANSFORM_<Name>`
-    A single job transform specified as a set of transform rules in new classad syntax.
-The transform rules are applied to jobs that match the transform's ``Requirements`` expression as they are submitted.
+    A single job transform specified as a set of transform rules.
+    The syntax for these rules is specified in :ref:`misc-concepts/transforms:ClassAd Transforms` The transform rules are applied to jobs that match the transform's ``REQUIREMENTS`` expression as they are submitted.
     ``<Name>`` corresponds to a name listed in ``JOB_TRANSFORM_NAMES``.
     Names are not case-sensitive.
 There is no default value.
+    For jobs submitted as late materialization factories, the factory Cluster ad is transformed at submit time.
+When job ads are later materialized, attribute values set by the transform will override values set by the job factory for those attributes.

 :macro-def:`SUBMIT_REQUIREMENT_NAMES`
     A comma and/or space separated list of unique names, where each is